 A wooden leg with a secret compartment that can hold a small item.
 Wearing this treats a missing leg injury.

 A glass orb made to look like a tabaxi eye.
 Wearing this treats a missing eye injury.

 Some prosthetics have been augmented with magic, granting them extra properties.
 These are much rarer in the world—and far, far more expensive.

 A prosthetic arm crafted from living wood.
-It reaches towards bright sunlight when the owner is not concentrating.
 Wearing this treats a missing arm injury.

 A prosthetic foot inscribed with an air enchantment.
 Wearing this treats a missing foot injury.

-A prosthetic hand inscribed with arcane glyphs and sigils.
+A metal prosthetic hand inscribed with arcane glyphs and sigils.
 Wearing this treats a missing hand injury.